bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 ## Introduction

-In this lab we will learn how to Build a Essbase cube sourcing data from Autonomous Data Warehouse (ADW Database).
-We will build dimension and load data using ADW data.
+In this lab, we will learn how to build an Essbase cube sourcing data from Autonomous Data Warehouse (ADW Database).
+We will build dimensions and load data using ADW data.
 We will use Essbase drill-through functionality to display additional detailed data that is retrieved from Autonomous Data Warehouse.
-Through Essbase Smart View for Office, we will interactively investigate the data in Essbase, slice and dice the data and do ad hoc analysis on it.
+Through Essbase Smart View for Office, we will interactively investigate the data in Essbase, slice and dice the data, and do ad hoc analysis on it.

 ## Objectives